cooldudejoe/ScratchFlashArchive/README.md

 ANOTHER NOTE: These builds last modified date was recent (as of March 12 2026) because of file name changes and the last modified dates being the dates I downloaded the files.

+ANOTHER NOTE: SP.swf is a 2008 prototype of the Scratch 2.0 player (source: https://en.scratch-wiki.info/wiki/Development_of_Scratch_2.0)